- In people with diabetes the retina (the back of your eye) can become damaged.

-If you have diabetes, you can reduce your risk of developing diabetic retinopathy by managing your diabetes and having regular eye checks.
+- If you have diabetes, you can reduce your chances of developing diabetic retinopathy by keeping your blood sugar levels, blood pressure and cholesterol under control.

 What causes diabetic retinopathy?

 Diabetic retinopathy is a complication of diabetes.
 Diabetes can cause the tiny blood vessels in the back of your eye to swell and bleed.

 This process can slowly damage your retina.
 Usually, both eyes are affected.

 The longer you have diabetes, the more likely it is that you will get diabetic retinopathy.

 Your chance of getting diabetic retinopathy also increases if:

 - your diabetes and blood sugar levels are not well controlled